Kiy0w0/owomizu/README.md

 ### � **Docker Deployment**
 1. **Configure tokens:**
-   Create `tokens.txt` in the project directory.
+   Create `.env` in the project directory.

 2. **Run with Docker Compose:**
    ```bash